JohnBR82/TechsolutionsWebsite/README.md

 # What social networks can I contact you on?
 ## At most, Zoom, Google Meet, or Discord.
 I do not accept Telegram, nor do I accept joining Discord groups.

-# Do you accept freelance or CLT positions at my company?
+# Do you accept freelance or Contract positions at my company?
-## I accept positions with a salary of at least 2000 or higher, fully remote.
+## I accept positions with a salary of at least 330$ month or higher, fully remote.

 # Do you use Artificial Intelligence?
 ## I prefer to do everything manually, but I admit that AI can be helpful when a second opinion is needed.